 1. Hyde Park Winter Wonderland

-Entry is free during selected off-peak times, but at busier times it will cost up to £7.50 per person to get into.
-If you want to enjoy any of the attractions or rides, these cost extra although you can save a bit by buying in advance online.
+Entry to Winter Wonderland is free during selected off-peak times, but at busier times it will cost up to £7.50 per person to get into.
+If you want to enjoy any of the attractions or rides, these cost extra although you can save by buying in advance online.
 If you spend £25 on extras you’ll get your entry for free.
 Full details of pricing can be found on the Winter Wonderland website [link].

 If you just want to explore the market and don’t have any interest in any of the other attractions, then I’d recommend going for one of the off-peak times to get free entry.
 It also gets busy in the evenings and at weekends, so if you prefer a less crowded experience then I’d suggest going before 4pm on a weekday.